 The David Scott School commenced from the start of the 2017 school year, following registration being granted in December 2016 by the Victorian Registration and Qualifications Authority (VRQA).
 The school is governed by the David Scott School Council.
 The School Council is comprised of two members of the Brotherhood Board, a Brotherhood senior manager and other external members from the education and community sectors.
-The Council (from October 2016) members during or since the end of the financial year are Mike James (Chair), Freya Marsden (Deputy Chair), lan Pariossien (from May 2017), Rose-Mary Dowling (to February 2017), Noelene Horton, Stuart Jones and Dr Tricia Szirom.
-The Committee is scheduled to meet at least 8 times every calendar year.
+The Council members during or since the end of the financial year are Mike James (Chair to February 2018), Sally James (from January 2018), Freya Marsden (to October 2017), Ian Pariossien (Chair from February 2018), Noelene Horton, Stuart Jones,

+Carol Smith (from January 2018) and Dr Tricia Szirom (to November 2017).
+The Committee is scheduled to meet at least eight times every calendar year.